puppetlabs/bolt/ux/bolt-CLI-spec.md

 ----------------------------- | --------------------------
 --format <br>-f | Specify an output format.
 (Options: TBD) --help <br>-h  | Show help page for bolt or for a specific task with <task-name>
+--shell | 'cmd' or 'powershell' when using winrm.
+We might have similar configuration for ssh transports.

 ### SELECT A TARGET